void-linux/void-docs/void-docs.md

 */usr/share/doc/void/html* - can be viewed with any browser, such as Mozilla Firefox or Chromium.
 Recommended when a GUI session is available, because it allows easy navigation between the documentation pages and has the same format as the official website.
-Can be accessed by pointing the browser to the `/usr/share/doc/void/html/index.html` file.
+Can be accessed by pointing a browser to the `/usr/share/doc/void/html/index.html` file.

-*/usr/share/doc/void/markdown* - can be viewed as text files, using **cat(1)** or **less(1)**, or as a formatted markdown file, with applications such as **mdcat** or **glow**.
+*/usr/share/doc/void/markdown* - can be viewed as text files, using **cat(1)** or **less(1)**, or as formatted markdown files, with applications such as **mdcat** or **glow**.
 The table of contents can be accessed in the `/usr/share/doc/void/markdown/SUMMARY.md` file.